How to Make Sopa de Ajoblanco: Cold, White Gazpacho Soup Recipe

 Why Blanched Almonds?

 Blanching almonds only takes a few minutes, as you can see in the video above.
-You can also buy whole or slivered almonds that have already been blanched and the skins removed for you.
+You can also buy whole or slivered almonds that have already had their skins blanched off.

-It is totally fine to use whole almonds with the skin still on, but you will not get a perfectly white soup.
-You can see in the photo below the results of an ajo blanco recipe without blanching, which is still very beautiful, but not traditional.
+It is totally fine to use whole almonds with the skin still on, also, but you will not get a perfectly white soup.
+You can see in the photo below the results of an ajoblanco recipe without blanching, which is still very beautiful, but not traditional.

 Reduce the amount of cold water and substitute a watery fruit or vegetable.
 A few suggestions that have worked well for me in the past: